 So what route might you and I follow in pursuit of that nourishment?

 This is my picture of the overall journey viewed from above, as though from a helicopter.
-It is a journey I can take:
+It is a journey I can take and all journeys involve some level of risk:

 If I move on out then I am taking the risk of testing my map reading skills.